BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **updatable**

-If you want to update your line mesh after it was created set this option to `true`.
+If you want to update your line mesh after it was created set this option to `true` when creating the line.
 This applies to `offsets`, `segmentWidths` and `colorPointers`.
 This option doesn't affect the line materials which can be updated any time.
 Set this value to `false` if you don't intend to update line mesh for more performance.
+If you are adding lines to an existing line instance you have to set this option on the line created the first.

 #### **uvs**